 NOTE!
 Do not apply any paint to the zinc anodes, depth finder sensor, or piston rods of the hydraulic trim tabs.
-Do not apply paints containing copper or lead on aluminium parts. and remember to follow the paint manufacturer's instructions.
+Do not apply paints containing copper or lead on aluminium parts.
+And remember to follow the paint manufacturer's instructions.
 The warranty does not cover damage caused to the hull by antifouling paint containing lead or copper.
+NOTE!
+Make sure the rain water drainage pipe is clean of dirt.
+This can be done e.g. by flushing it with a water hose.
 Useful tip: Do not throw away a used paint brush.
-A dried-up

-antifouling paintbrush can be rejuvenated by soaking it for a couple of hours in a mixture of 2 I hot water, 1 dl vinegar and 0.5 dl baking powder.
+A dried-up antifouling paintbrush can be rejuvenated by soaking it for a couple of hours in a mixture of 2 I hot water, 1 dI vinegar and 0.5 dI baking powder.